-For all intensive purposes the EU through the commissions activities has adopted the policy cycle as its main framework for policy development where Energy, Environment and Climate issues are concerned.
+The EU, through the commission's activities, has adopted the policy cycle as its main framework for policy development where Energy, Environment and Climate issues are concerned.
 (Wallace et al., 2010).
 To date the EU have completed the policy proposals based on an Energy Union and these are ready for the planning and implementation stage of the cycle.

 Fig 29.
-The Policy Cycle (McCormick, 2017)
+The EU Policy Cycle (Wallace et al., 2010)